On this page:

 The cleanest and cheapest way to charge your ZEV is by using a renewable energy source, such as solar.
 By taking advantage of the Solar Homes Program, you have the potential to drive completely carbon neutral, charging your car from the clean power you generate throughout the day.

 ZEVs are also more carbon-efficient than ICEVs over their lifecycle (even when powered by fossil fuels).
 This includes raw material extraction, manufacturing, fuel cycle and end-of-life recycling.
-Take a look at this article explaining more about the efficiency of ZEVs.

 Hydrogen fuel cell refuelling